Lavender: History and How To Grow It

 Gravelly soil is good for lavender and other plants that require perfect drainage.

-Dig up the top 12″ to 16″ of existing soil, and break up the clods.
-Add a thick layer (several inches) of pine fines, coarse or builders’ sand, PermaTill, and/or horticultural grit.
+Dig up the top 12-16″ of existing soil and break up the clods.
+Add a thick layer (several inches) of pine fines, coarse (sharp or masonry) sand, PermaTill, and/or horticultural grit.
 Smooth sand (play sand) and round gravel don’t work as well as material with angular edges.

 Now, incorporate all the added materials into the loosened clay.
 Don’t keep the amendments in distinct layers.
 You want the finished bed to have literally 1/3 of the volume in drainage materials.

-Add a small amount of compost or planting mix to very poor soil.
-Incorporate 1-2″ of these amendments into the top 6″ of the bed.
+In addition to drainage materials, add a small amount of compost or planting mix to very poor soil.
+Incorporate 1-2″ of these amendments into the top 6″ of the entire bed.
 Avoid adding too much nutrient-rich material.

 Drainage Around the Bed